Jasutinn/Facebook-Bruteforce/README.md

 * Make location based login( + browser based)

 ~~~
-This Python Script is based on my knowledge.
+This Python Script is based only on my knowledge.
 Happy Hacking Day!
 ~~~

 # (C)